codyseibert/tab-tracker/README.md

 ## Overview

 This repository is dedicated to the Swiss Testing Night event, focusing on testing a System Under Test (SUT) using different Test Automation (TA) tools, including Selenium, Cypress, and Playwright.
-The SUT used for this demonstration is derived from the [Tab Tracker](https://github.com/codyseibert/tab-tracker) repository by Cody Seibert.
+The SUT used for this demonstration is derived from the [Tab Tracker](https://github.com/codyseibert/tab-tracker) repository by Cody Seibert and updated by [Xebia](https://github.com/xebia/cypress-training/).

 ## Repository Structure